DuYanji/duyanji.github.io/_pages/about.md

 I'm currently a Master student in Quantative Methods in Social Sciences program at Columbia University.
-I'm interested in the intersection of online misinfomation, impactful for social goods, Natural Language Processing and its applictaion in social sciences.
+I'm interested in the intersection of online misinfomation, impactful analytics for social good, natural language processing and its applictaion in social sciences.

 ## Project Portfolio @ Columbia & UW